rhblind/rhblind.github.io/content/posts/config.md

 #### Windows {#windows}

 I find it rather handy to be asked which buffer I want to see after splitting the window.
-Let's make that happen.

-First, we'll enter the new window
+First, split the window...

 ```emacs-lisp
 (setq evil-vsplit-window-right t
       evil-split-window-below t)
 ```

-Then, we'll pull up a buffer prompt.
+...then, pull up a buffer prompt.

 ```emacs-lisp
 (defadvice! prompt-for-buffer (&rest _)